wp-plugins/freshdesk-support/readme.txt

 Feedback widget for wordpress site,Comes back as ticket.

 Converting wordpress comments into tickets.
+== 1.2 ==
+Latest Release:
+ Fix for the error message on enabling the plugin.
 == 1.1 ==
-Latest revision with bugs addressed.
+  Revision with bugs addressed.
 == 1.0 ==
 This is the First release version.